johnstamps2020/documentation-portal/docusaurus/doc-site/docs/intro.md

 [Follow the instructions on the official Docusaurus site](https://docusaurus.io/docs/installation).

 Please consider using `yarn` as preferred project manager.
-The installation command can be found in Alternative installation commands section [here](https://docusaurus.io/docs/installation#scaffold-project-website).
+The installation command can be found in the "Alternative installation commands" section [here](https://docusaurus.io/docs/installation#scaffold-project-website).

 ## Upgrade to Yarn 3